Magnetocaloric effect: Commercial development

-In 2019, at the 5th Delft Days Conference on Magnetocalorics, Ubiblue presented their last prototype.
+In 2019, at the 5th Delft Days Conference on Magnetocalorics, Dr. Sergiu Lionte presented Ubiblue's (former Cooltech Application) last prototype.
 Later, the magnetocaloric community acknowledged that Ubiblue had the most developed magnetocalorics prototypes.

 Thermal and magnetic hysteresis problems remain to be solved for first-order phase transition materials that exhibit the GMCE.

-One potential application is in spacecraft.

 Vapor-compression refrigeration units typically achieve performance coefficients of 60% of that of a theoretical ideal Carnot cycle, much higher than current MR technology.
 Small domestic refrigerators are however much less efficient.